Argentinadraco: Classification

 Although being toothless clearly places Argentinadraco in the Dsungaripteroidea sensu Kellner, more specifically within the Azhdarchoidea, its precise classification within this group is more elusive.
 Lower jaws of the Thalassodrominae, Chaoyangopteridae, and Azhdarchidae tend to be either very similar or radically divergent within the same group.
 The proportions of at least the front portion of the lower jaw of Argentinadraco resembles those of the azhdarchid Zhejiangopterus, and the chaoyangopterids Chaoyangopterus and Shenzhoupterus.

 Argentinadraco bears differences, however, from all three groups.
 Its jaw is more robust and shorter than those of Quetzalcoatlus and some other azhdarchids.
 The deep rear end and the blunt ridges on the top surface also separate it from thalassodromines and chaoyangopterids.
 While the thalassodromine Tupuxuara has a crest on the bottom margin of its jaw, it does not have the shallow depression on the top surface.
 Kellner and Calvo tentatively assigned Argentinadraco to the Azhdarchidae based on provenance.
 It may instead represent an entirely new group, but this is difficult to test.

 Nevertheless, Argentinadraco can be confidently excluded from the Pteranodontidae, Nyctosauridae, and Tapejarinae, the other groups of toothless dsungaripteroid pterosaurs.
 The back of the symphysis in Argentinadraco is deep like the pteranodontids, but the deepest point is further forward; the shelf of the symphysis is also inclined downwards instead of being arched as in pteranodontids, and the two-segment ending of the symphysis is not known in pteranodontids either.
 Nyctosaurids have an additional shelf on the symphysis, and the top margin of the lower jaw curves upwards.
 Finally, Argentinadraco does not have a downturned lower jaw, a step-like upper margin, or a deep crest, which all characterize tapejarines, and its jaw is much less robust.

-A study describing Javelinadactylus (now Wellnhopterus) recovered Argentinadraco as a closely related thalassodromine.
-The study has since been retracted.
-Conversely, a study focused on Aerotitan recovers it as a chaoyangopterid closely related to Xericeps.
+A study focused on Aerotitan recovered it as a chaoyangopterid closely related to Xericeps.
+Both Argentinadraco and Xericeps have since been consistently recovered as members of the clade Alanqidae, which also includes Alanqa and Leptostomia, in both tapejarid and azhdarchid-focused phylogenetic analyses of azhdarchoids.
+The results of a phylogenetic analysis in a 2025 study of azhdarchoid relationships by Henry Thomas and Skye McDavid are shown below.